 Complaints about Environmental Information Regulations (EIR) requests (Internal Review).

-Under the EIR 2004, you can ask us to reconsider an information request.
-You can make representations to us in writing about this no later than 40 working days after the date you think we have failed to comply with the EIR.
+Under EIR 2004, requests can be made for the information in an EIR to be reconsidered.
+Representations can be made to the council in writing about this no later than 40 working days after the date that the requester considers that there was failure to comply with the EIR.

 These complaints will be handled by the Information Governance Manager.
-We have to consider your representations and any supporting evidence produced by you and decide if we have complied with the EIR requirements.
+Consideration will be made to your representations and any supporting evidence provided to decide if there is compliance within the EIR requirements.

 The Manager must consider advice from the information management service.
-The Manager will notify you of the outcome of our investigation as soon as possible, and no later than 40 working days after receipt of your complaint.
+The Manager will notify the requester of the outcome of the investigation as soon as possible, and no later than 40 working days after receiving the complaint.

 There is no further right of appeal to the council following this investigation.
-Within our response we will inform you of your right to take your complaint further if you remain dissatisfied.
-Our response will contain the contact details for the Information Commissioner, as above.
+In the response the requester will be informed of the right to take their complaint further if dissatisfaction remains.
+The response will contain the contact details for the Information Commissioner, as above.

 Complaints about Data Protection (GDPR and DPA 2018)

-In relation to individual rights’ requests under the GDPR the council has 1 month in which to respond although this can be extended by a further 2 months if the request is complex or we have received a number of requests from the requester.
-Whilst there is no statutory requirement to investigate complaints about how the council has responded to such a request, we are committed to trying to resolve all such complaints.
-Any such complaints will be handed by a senior officer and advice must be sought from the information management service.
+In relation to individual rights' requests under the GDPR the council has 1 month in which to respond although this can be extended by a further 2 months if the request is complex or if a number of requests have been received by the requester.
+Any complaints on this subject matter should follow the data protection complaints procedure.

 There is no further right of appeal to the council following this investigation.
-You are entitled to complain to the Information Commissioner if you consider that there has been an infringement of data protection legislation.
+At this point, the requester is entitled to complain to the Information Commissioner if there is a consideration that there has been an infringement of data protection legislation.